Dealing with Anger Mindfully

 To help you deal with anger mindfully, there are a set of steps you can follow, so you can shift focus, mindfully regulate this anger, calm down and feel more in control.
 This activity given below can also be remembered as the PNAS practice

-Activity to Deal With Anger Mindfully:
+Activity To Deal With Anger Mindfully

 Step 1: Pause